joshstseng/EatOrIt/README.md

 ---
 Steps to play:
-- Simply download the .jar file, run it, HAVE FUN!
-- Will only work with Java version 19+
-- (currently not in, needs to be updated)

-OR
 1. Simply down this repository.

    i.
 If that doesn't work, download the ```src``` folder.
 You can use [this tool](https://download-directory.github.io/) and paste this link: https://github.com/joshstseng/EatOrIt/tree/main/src